sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 Great, now at least we have a bit of dynamism, our newly exported model:

-- can handle multiple query at once (with single batch)
+- can handle multiple queries at once (with single batch)
 - can ingest varying number of tokens

 But is it enough to make it complete ?